nyudlts/ultraviolet/docs/develop/SAML-integration.md

                 'NameIDFormat': 'urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified',
             },

-            # Identity Provider Data that we want connected with our SP.
+            # Identity Provider Data that we want connected with our SP. -- This will change according to the NYU IdP
             'idp': {

                 # Identifier of the IdP entity  (must be a URI)